kawaicheung/book-on-naming-things/manuscript/Ch_ObjectsAsNouns.md

 I found a good example of this, taken from a David Heinemeier Hannson blog post on building Basecamp.
 In his example, ….

+If you're struggling to think of a more descriptive name for a helper class, it may be a sign the class contains methods that are doing too much.
+Look for natural groupings of functionality, split the methods out into separate classes, and name each class appropriately.

+## An homage to the static helper class

+Often times, I'll start with a `Helper` class when I'm not exactly sure where to park some bit of functionality.
+But, once that class grows to more than a few methods, I'll look back to see what can be extracted away from it.

 *Can we split up a bucket of methods into smaller objects that have a more specific purpose?

 ## Data, info, and other uninformative object extensions